serverless/blog/posts/2017-11-01-serverless-v1.24.0.md

 <img align="left" src="https://avatars0.githubusercontent.com/u/5524702?s=400&v=4" width="180px">

-Frank is an early serverless enthusiast and started to use serverless technologies when the Framework was in its v0.x infancy.
+Frank is an early serverless enthusiast.
+He got started on serverless technologies when the Framework was in its v0.x infancy.
 Frank has contributed tons of great enhancements to the different codebases of the Serverless Framework.

-His specialality is the v1 plugin system where he managed to introudce the separation of the `package` and `deploy` steps in a non-breaking way with the help of a lifecycle depracation and redirection mechanism.
+His specialality is the v1 plugin system, where he managed to introudce the separation of the `package` and `deploy` steps in a non-breaking way with the help of a lifecycle depracation and redirection mechanism.

 [GitHub](https://github.com/HyperBrain)